I'll never forget being told as a child. "No one's going to remember you, or even care about you in a hundred years". Will they be right?

 Entertainers are created by individuals with a dream, desire or hope to be someone.
 That person maybe you, and today is the day to start doing something that will be remembered for hundreds of years.

 There's no better accolade for a musician to have one of their songs sung by one of the greatest actors in a film.
 Or their song becoming part of a film's soundtrack.
-Great inspirational songs or pieces of music we listen and sing to every day.
+Great inspirational songs or pieces of music we listen to and sing to every day.
 We will always sing the praises of influential music style icons who sang in the rain, danced on the ceiling and swung on a chandelier.

 What it takes to being remembered as a successful music artist is the ability to either sing, play an instrument, or write and produce songs very successfully.
 Unfortunately, not every singer in history can be heard, because they were singing centuries ago, long before the invention of any recording devices.

-Today, many successful stars achieved success and legacies as independent solo music artist.
+Today, many successful stars achieved success and legacies as an independent solo music artist.
 Others by jumping on the bandwagon.
 "Singers" who were not good at singing, but looked the part for a band or group.
 Either way, they are successful and rich and have all left their mark on society and the music industry.

-Every year, someone gets knocked-off the 100 greatest singers of all time by another greater singer.
+Every year, someone gets knocked off the 100 greatest singers of all time by another greater singer.

 Being a great singer or having a great song is nothing without a well-known producer and record label to bring songs back to life.
 The best music producers of all time

-In this modern computerised world, many people are becoming extremely popular throughout the world as social media influencers, singing, promoting, education and entertaining the viewers in a variety of ways across social media platforms including Youtube, Instagram, Facebook & Twitter.
+In this modern computerised world, many people are becoming extremely popular throughout the world as social media influencers, singing, promoting, educating and entertaining the viewers in a variety of ways across social media platforms including Youtube, Instagram, Facebook & Twitter.
 All it takes is a PC, Internet connection and your talent to leave a legacy, all created from your bedroom.